clux/facemaulers/north/boreal-valley.md

 ## Goliath Mine
 A dried up local source of diamonds.
 Converted to be a tourist attraction for goliaths from Luskan in better times, Akkhan buried there around the same time, who was a great inspiration to everyone in the region, despite his political failings with the giants.
 Made diamond rings and rods for magic practicioners.

-Dwarves contacted the brotherhood with a request to erase this part of history.
+Humiliated dwarves contacted the brotherhood with a request to erase this part of history.
 "Undeserved glory.
 He ruined the reputation of the Frostbeards."

 They got Arklem.
-He forged a plan of his own.
-Force humanity into the shadowfell where liches and undead could drain them indefinitely.
+He had a plan of his own.
+Resurrect Akkhan and drain him of his near-divine powers, and drag him to the shadowfell where he could be drained indefinitely.
 Corrupted the raising, sealed him in, causing all dwarves to become cursed.
 Arklem stole the history of Kiaransalee, and ultimately sought out Irae in Maerimydra (who then helped turn her).

 Sealed in the place, and let winter do the rest.
 Created a rock fall over the castle doors, then it froze over.
 Auril has maintained an unending winter over the area anyway.
 On winter solstice, the low light of the sun across Baba Yaga's mountain peak would show its location, but now no one knows of it.